Sexual harassment is a form of unlawful discrimination under the Equality Act 2010.

 Sexual harassment can include:

-• Following someone in a study or work environment with the intention of watching them or attempting to make contact with them
+• Following someone with the intention of watching them or attempting to make contact.

-• Asking unwelcome questions about a person’s sex life or discussing own sex life
+• Intrusive questions or suggestions about a person’s sex life or discussing own sex life.

 A single incident or persistent behaviour can amount to sexual harassment.